States of Incarceration

 and public programs focus on an issue of incarceration unique to that community.
 Skidmore

-College students, working with Professor Eric Morser since the fall 2015 course "Adventures
+College students, working with Associate Professor Eric Morser since the fall 2015

-The project and exhibition are supported by grants from the National Endowment for the Humanities and The Andrew W. Mellon Foundation, and Skidmore College's Project VIS, the John B. Moore Documentary Studies Collaborative, and the History Department.
-Additional event co-sponsorships come from the Offices of the Dean of the Faculty/VPAA, Departments of Education, English, Sociology, and Student Speakers' Bureau.
+The project and exhibition are supported by grants from the National Endowment for the Humanities, the Andrew W. Mellon Foundation, Skidmore College's Project VIS, the John B. Moore Documentary Studies Collaborative, and the History Department.
+Additional event co-sponsorships come from the Offices of the Dean of the Faculty/VPAA, Departments of Education, English, and Sociology, and the Student Speakers' Bureau.

 Click here to learn more about States of Incarceration.